Bengals pick Ja’Marr Chase in first round of NFL Draft

 Taylor said Chase addresses a team need, adding “we need to be more explosive” on offense.

-Chase developed and undeniable rapport with former LSU quarterback and Ohio native Joe Burrow, who currently dons the orange and black in Cincinnati.
+Chase developed an undeniable rapport with former LSU quarterback and Ohio native Joe Burrow, who currently dons the orange and black in Cincinnati.

-The pair put on a display of offensive fireworks in 2019, during which LSU won the College Football National Championship and Burrow took him the Heisman Trophy.
+The pair put on a display of offensive fireworks in 2019, during which LSU won the College Football National Championship and Burrow took home the Heisman Trophy.